C2-GaMe: Classification of Cluster Galaxy Membership with Machine Learning

 \section{Science Applications}

+The classification of orbiting and infalling galaxies around galaxy clusters is important in deriving meaningful cosmological and astrophysical measurements from galaxy clusters.
+For example, line-of-sight projection mixes different classes in phase space, which need to be separated for dynamical mass estimation.
+Galaxies that have gone through pericenters and orbiting the clusters experience quenching and can splashback to outer radii.
+Here, we will focus on dynamical mass estimation as an example application for our method.

-\textbf{Dynamical Mass Estimation}: Traditional dynamical mass estimation method relies on linking the density and mass profile of the dark matter halo to the velocity dispersion through Jeans equation derived from the Boltzmann equation.
-The method usually makes simplified assumptions for velocity anisotropy and average radial velocity \citep{Wojtak07,Mamon2013} which when incorrectly modeled can bias the mass estimation.
-However, the relation is only valid when there is only one population with the same average velocity and velocity dispersion.
-If we select all galaxies within certain radius (e.g., $r_{\rm 200m}$), we can identify two distinct populations with different average radial velocities \citep{Aung2021}. \Cref{fig:radialv} shows the average and standard deviation of the radial velocity of different types of galaxies.
-Thus, the galaxies around the galaxy clusters can be better thought of as two different populations in Boltzmann equation, where each population has its own average velocity and velocity dispersion, to balance the gravitational potential of the dark matter halo.
+The traditional dynamical mass estimation method relies on linking the density and mass profile of the dark matter halo to the velocity dispersion through the Jeans equation derived from the Boltzmann equation.
+The method usually makes simplified assumptions for average radial velocity and velocity anisotropy \citep{Wojtak07,Mamon2013}, which can bias the mass estimation if not modeled correctly.
+However, the relation is only valid when only one population has the same average velocity and velocity dispersion.
+If we select all galaxies within a certain radius (e.g., $r_{\rm 200m}$), we can identify two distinct populations with different average radial velocities \citep{Aung2021}. \Cref{fig:radialv} shows the average and standard deviation of the radial velocity of different types of galaxies.
+Thus, the galaxies around the galaxy clusters can be better thought of as two different populations in the Boltzmann equation, where each population has its average velocity and velocity dispersion to balance the gravitational potential of the dark matter halo.